Overview

 Female sexual interest/arousal disorder (FSIAD) is a common condition that affects women and people with female reproductive systems across various age groups.
 Individuals with FSIAD typically experience a persistent and reduced interest in, or arousal from, sexual activities.
 Those living with FSIAD may find it difficult to be sexually excited and maintain that excitement, which may lead to difficulties in their personal and sexual relationships.

-Several potential factors may contribute to FSIAD, such as hormonal imbalances, emotional problems, or medical conditions.
+Several potential factors may contribute to FSIAD, or difficulty with arousal such as hormonal imbalances, emotional problems, or medical conditions.
 Due to the complex nature of the disorder, it may sometimes be challenging to diagnose.
 Having FSIAD may also cause misunderstandings, which may cause unnecessary stress and tension in relationships.
 It may also negatively affect a woman's self-esteem and mental health.

-FSIAD is a legitimate medical condition and not a lack of sexual desire.
+FSIAD is a legitimate medical condition that occurs when the body doesn't respond to sexual stimulation and not a lack of sexual desire.
 Unlike asexuality, which is a valid sexual orientation characterized by a lack of sexual attraction to any gender, FSIAD involves a decrease in sexual interest and arousal that typically causes distress and may affect one's quality of life and relationships.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V) combined female sexual arousal disorder (FSAD) and hypoactive sexual desire disorder (HSDD) into FSIAD as a single condition.
 Getting a proper diagnosis and treatment, which could include therapy or medication, may improve the quality of life for those living with FSIAD.

 Symptoms